Keep our content free from ads and paywalls by making a donation to support our work!

 The mayor of Wrocław, Poland’s third-largest city, has been detained as part of an ongoing investigation into alleged corruption and other irregularities at a private university, which has been accused of selling diplomas, including to many public officials.

-“This morning, CBA [Central Anticorruption Bureau] agents, acting under prosecutor’s orders, detained the mayor of Wrocław in connection with alleged criminal activity and irregularities at Collegium Humanum,” said Jacek Dobrzyński, spokesperson for the security services.
+“This morning, CBA [Central Anticorruption Bureau] agents, acting under the prosecutor’s orders, detained the mayor of Wrocław in connection with alleged criminal activity and irregularities at Collegium Humanum,” said Jacek Dobrzyński, spokesperson for the security services.

 Following procedural activities, Sutryk was transported to the prosecutor’s office in the city of Katowice, Dobrzyński added.
 He did not provide any additional information on the mayor’s detention or the reasons behind it.